abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

-- In thhi we add start a end to one single time stream and sort it to track starting and ending of meetings.
+- In this we add start a end to one single time stream and sort it to track starting and ending of meetings.
 - For example, if we have `intervals = [(0,30),(5,10),(15,20)]`
     - After `time.sort(...)` we will have,
     - `time = [(0, 1), (5, 1), (10, -1), (15, 1), (20, -1), (30, -1)]`